AM207/ac297r/content/pages/schedule.md

 Title: Schedule
 Author: Pavlos Protopapas

+#### Where?

+Every Wednesday, starting 28th January 2015, 9-11 for 2 hours at 60 Oxford St, Classroom 330.

 #### Milestones

 If you look at the [syllabus](/syllabus) you will see that there are 4 milestones: